Glossary

 Accounts

-Are the foundation of the of the Accounts module.
+Are the foundation of the Accounts module.

 - Used to track consumption and generate invoices containing the account number, service address, use, and amount owed.